run-ai/docs/graveyard/k8s-airgapped.md

 ## Prerequisites

 * These instructions assume Ubuntu 18.04.
-For instructions for other Operating Systems please contact Run:AI customer support.
+For instructions for other Operating Systems please contact Run:ai customer support.
 * At least one node for a Kubernetes master and one node for a Kubernetes worker.
 * NVIDIA Drivers are installed for machines with GPUs.
-* A compressed tar file `k8s.tar` from Run:AI customer support containing a version of Kubernetes
+* A compressed tar file `k8s.tar` from Run:ai customer support containing a version of Kubernetes
 * __Docker Registry__ Network address and port for a Docker registry (referenced below as `<REGISTRY_URL>`).